kompoth/myblog/content/posts/002-pylsp-plugin/index.md

 this word to enable and configure the plugin in `pylsp` settings.

 ## Enabling the plugin in `pylsp`
 To enable our plugin in `pylsp` we need to build it as a package and install it into the same virtual environment where we have `pylsp` installed.

 First part could be achieved with various tools for building Python packages.
-It is a completely different subject which is way out of this post scope, so we won't go deep into it.
+This is way out of this post scope, so we won't go deep into it.
 You probably should just stick with [Poetry](https://python-poetry.org/) or [uv](https://docs.astral.sh/uv/).
 These two are modern tools for dependency and environment management, and the latter is also blazing fast.
 Both provide `build` command to build your project into a package.
-I'll just need to configure `pyproject.toml` file correctly (see docs for details).
+See docs for details.

-With this being done you'll have a [wheel](https://packaging.python.org/en/latest/discussions/package-formats/) file -- the plugin's distribution.
+With this being done you'll have a [wheel](https://packaging.python.org/en/latest/discussions/package-formats/) file -- the plugin's packaged distribution.
 It will probably be located in `dist/` directory of your project.
 Now we need to install it.

 As I already mentioned in the previous post, I prefer `pipx` utility to install Python tools.
-It manages tool's virtual environment and can also easily inject additional dependencies for the already installed tool.
+It keeps the package in a separate virtual environment and also can inject additional dependencies into it.
 If you have `pylsp` installed via `pipx`, you'll need to `inject` your plugin into `pylsp` environment:

 ```bash
 pipx inject python-lsp-server ./dist/pylsp-plugin-project-<VERSION>-py3-none-any.whl